ufalgrad/p3-projeto-oo/README.md

-# p3-projeto-oo: Programa de Busca e booking de hoteis escrito em Python3.
+# p3-projeto-oo: Python3 program that can Find and book stays on registered hotels.

 ## Functionalities:
  1. User authentication